11BelowStudio/HECC-IT/Technical Documentation/Development of the Challenge Week MVP.md

 Finally, what happens if a user gives an invalid .hecc file as an input?
 Simple.
 HECC-UP will complain, like so:

+##### Figure 14: A screenshot of HECC-UP after detecting an error in the .hecc file and refusing to export it

 ![Hecc-up complaining](./challenge%20week%20development/HECC-UP%20error%20detected.PNG)